HiSpec: Hierarchical Speculative Decoding for LLMs: Introduction

-\textbf{Our Proposal:} We propose~\textit{\myuline{Hi}erachical \myuline{Spec}ulative Decoding (\ours{})}, a framework to enable low-overhead intermediate verification for high-throughput speculative decoding without sacrificing accuracy. \ours{} uses \textit{early-exit (EE)} models that allow tokens to skip traversing through the entire model by exiting early at selected layers and are explicitly trained so that hidden states at these exit layers can be interpreted.~\ours{} exploits this feature to employ early-exit layers for both draft token generation and intermediate verification, thereby overcoming the computational overheads associated with the latter in prior works.
-To further reduce compute and memory overheads, we propose mechanisms that enable \ours{} to efficiently re-use Key-Value (KV) caches and hidden states across the draft, intermediate verifier, and target layers.
+\textbf{Our Proposal:} We propose~\textit{\myuline{Hi}erachical \myuline{Spec}ulative Decoding (\ours{})}, a framework for high-throughput speculative decoding without degrading accuracy through low-overhead intermediate verification. \ours{} uses \textit{early-exit (EE)} models that allow tokens to skip traversing through an entire model by exiting early at selected layers and are explicitly trained so that hidden states at these exit layers can be interpreted.~\ours{} exploits this feature to employ early-exit layers for both draft token generation and intermediate verification, thereby overcoming the computational overheads associated with the latter in prior work.
+To further reduce compute and memory overheads, we propose mechanisms to efficiently re-use Key-Value (KV) caches and hidden states across the draft, intermediate verifier, and target layers.
+To maintain output consistency with the target model, \ours{} also invokes periodic target (full-model) verification.
+Figure~\ref{fig:dummy_design} gives an overview of \ours{}.

 Selecting an appropriate intermediate verifier is critical for overall performance.
-Using only a few model layers for intermediate verification reduces the token acceptance rate at the target, whereas using a large number of layers reduces throughput.
+Using only a few model layers for intermediate verification reduces token acceptance rates by the target, whereas using too many layers reduces throughput.
 Our studies show that the earlier model layers (up to one-fourth the depth) are critical and generates up to 69\% of the response correctly.
 We use this insight to appropriately position the intermediate verifier that attains a sweet-spot in the throughput versus token acceptance rate trade-off space.

-Finally, to maintain the same accuracy as the target model and produce outputs consistent with what it generates auto-regressively, \ours{} invokes periodic target (full-model) verification.
-Our experiments show that \ours{} improves throughput by up to 1.28$\times$ on average and by up to 2.01$\times$ compared to the baseline single-layer speculation, without compromising accuracy.
-As shown in Figure~\ref{fig:hispec_intro}, \ours{} also consistently outperforms state-of-the-art prior works that improve the performance of speculative decoding by accelerating draft token generation.
-We also show that~\ours{} can be generalized across both pre-trained and post-training modified EE-models, thereby facilitating seamless widespread adoption.
+Our evaluations show that \textit{\ours{} improves throughput by 1.28$\times$ on average and by up to 2.01$\times$ compared to the baseline single-layer speculation, without compromising accuracy.} \ours{} consistently outperforms state-of-the-art prior works that mainly accelerate draft token generation.
+We also show that~\ours{} is \textit{generalizable across both pre-trained and post-training modified EE-models} and, unlike prior work, \textit{natively supports batched inference}, facilitating seamless widespread adoption.